Join us at our Autumn Open Evening on Wednesday 20th November, 05:30 - 07:30 PM in London. Book your place now. |

 We’re one of the few universities in Europe offering a MSc course that specialises in providing a non-clinical foundation in reproductive and sexual health research.
 Running since 1998, our programme is well established and internationally recognised for high-quality graduates who work at leading organisations across the world.

 You’ll network with experts at the forefront of the field who carry out groundbreaking research in key areas including sexual behaviour, control of STIs, and reproductive rights and justice.
 We also have researchers exploring contraception and abortion access, as well as maternal, perinatal, and newborn health.
-This team deliver the course alongside insightful guest lectures from International Planned Parenthood and Marie Stopes UK.
+This team deliver the course alongside insightful guest lectures from the World Health Organization (WHO), International Planned Parenthood Federation, and MSI Reproductive Choices UK.

-This programme is recognised by the ESRC as providing high quality research training and a small number of ESRC scholarships are available to UK or EU residents.
+This programme is delivered on campus in London, UK and is recognised by the ESRC as providing high quality research training and a small number of ESRC scholarships are available to UK or EU residents.
 These are advertised each year with the LSHTM scholarships information.

 What you will learn